Microsoft Project Expert contribution - submit an article

 When managing project schedules Project Managers often need to produce a count of various tasks.
-For example: How many late tasks are in a schedule, how many critical tasks, how many milestones, etc. There is a way to have MS Project count these tasks (Ellen Lehnert).
+For example: How many late tasks are in a schedule, how many critical tasks, how many milestones, etc. There is a way to have Microsoft Project count these tasks (Ellen Lehnert).

 To allow a count to occur and accumulate you will need to create a customized field with a formula, insert that column into a task table and then apply groupings and filters.

-All versions of MS Project have this ability to create customized fields with formulas.
+All versions of Microsoft Project have this ability to create customized fields with formulas.
 In the example below you will first create a customized number field, apply '1' into the formula, and set a roll-up value to Sum the column value.

 Count the number of tasks under each summary task

 - Using Microsoft Project 2010 click on: Project > Customize Fields

 - (Using earlier levels of Microsoft Project, click on: Tools > Customized Fields > Fields)